MikeKAbbott/file-rename/README.md

   2. Give the script a command and have fun!

 Commands:
-  pwd - list current directory,
-  ls  - list all files in current directory rn,rename - rename a file rn -r,rename -r - rename multiple files
+  pwd   - list current directory, ls    - list all files in current directory rn    - rename a file rn -r - rename multiple files